 GSTC-Accredited means that a certification body (CB) is using a GSTC-Recognized standard and has been assessed and found in compliance with international standards and good practices.
 Businesses certified by an accredited certification body can also use the GSTC-Approved language and seal for businesses and can expect favorable positioning in the market place, among other benefits.

 In broad terms it means that the GSTC has recognized that the standard used for certification is aligned with the Global Sustainable Tourism Criteria (GSTC-Recognized) and that the accreditation body has determined that the certification procedures meet international standards for transparency, impartiality, and competence.
 GSTC Accredited status is the most reliable and cost effective way to ensure confidence and credibility of sustainable tourism certification, and worldwide acceptance.
 The GSTC encourages any certification bodies that are interested in pursuing full accreditation to do so and bypass the GSTC-Approved level.
-It is expected that approved certification bodies will move towards accreditation before the end of 2014.
-After the end of 2014, only accredited certifiers and their certified businesses and activities will be able to use the GSTC name ad seals.

 Any certification program that uses a GSTC-Recognized Standard may apply for GSTC Accreditation.
 The program should also have rules for the application of the standard, transparent and impartial verification procedures, and auditors who are technically competent in sustainable tourism and conformity assessment.
 We will follow ISO trends in verification and conformity assessment procedures.